typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 This is an optional but highly recommended step that allows you to achieve a smaller memory footprint for your service.
 @@@

-SBT Native Packager uses [openjdk:latest](https://hub.docker.com/_/openjdk/) image from the Docker Hub by default.
+sbt native packager uses [openjdk:latest](https://hub.docker.com/_/openjdk/) image from the Docker Hub by default.
 To reduce the image size and the container startup time in Kubernetes, it is recommended to use a base image with smaller footprint.
-This is accomplished by deriving an image from [openjdk:8-jre-alpine](https://hub.docker.com/_/openjdk/) with `bash` installed as the Docker entrypoint script generated by SBT Native Packager requires `bash` to be present.
+This is accomplished by deriving an image from [openjdk:8-jre-alpine](https://hub.docker.com/_/openjdk/) with `bash` installed as the Docker entrypoint script generated by sbt native packager requires `bash` to be present.

 Create the image using the following command: